 Locals describe East Melbourne as a small village of friendly neighbours, and an oasis.
-Green spaces and streetscapes, beautiful 19th century heritage homes and modern architecture all grace the East Melbourne landscape.
+And it’s only a short stroll from the CBD.

-Alongside tranquil residential precincts, there is also an epic scale to East Melbourne.
+Alongside tranquil residential precincts, there is an epic scale to East Melbourne.

-Parliament House, the Old Treasury Building and St Patrick’s Cathedral are all found in the west.
+Parliament House, the Old Treasury Building and St Patrick’s Cathedral are all found in this prestigious postcode.

-Turn south to explore Melbourne’s sports and entertainment precinct, including Melbourne Park, AAMI Park and the world-famous Melbourne Cricket Ground, affectionately known as The G.
+East Melbourne is also home to the city’s sports and entertainment precinct, including Melbourne Park, AAMI Park and the world-famous Melbourne Cricket Ground, affectionately known as The G.

-The area that East Melbourne sits on has rich Aboriginal heritage and continuing cultural significance.
+East Melbourne is on Wurundjeri Woi-wurrung Country.
+The area has rich Aboriginal heritage and continuing significance.
 Many sites are mapped in the Mapping Aboriginal Melbourne project.

-Around Yarra Park and the MCG, for example, is a traditional gathering place for the Wurundjeri Woi Wurrung peoples of the Eastern Kulin.
+The area around Yarra Park and the MCG, for example, was a traditional gathering place and living area for Wurundjeri Woi-wurrung peoples.

 Three of six scarred trees in the City of Melbourne are found in Yarra Park.
 Scarred trees provide a living connection to Aboriginal peoples’ ancestors and cultural practices, and are significant objects of both tangible and intangible cultural heritage.